 Sunderland City Council enforcement hours are Monday to Sunday between the hours of 8am - 10pm (including bank holidays).
-These hours may be extended if there is an event taking place in the City i.e. concerts at the Stadium of Light, Airshow etc.
+These hours may be extended if and when appropriate for example if there is an event taking place in the City i.e. concerts at the Stadium of Light or if there is an operational requirement/request.